Go Back

 • Let the beef sit in room temperature for an hour, this will help with the browning of the beef since the beef won't be as cold.

-• Peel and slice an onion and set it a side
+• While we are waiting for the beef, peel and slice 1-2 onions and set it a side

-• Peel and roughly chop the garlic and set it a side
+• Peel and roughly chop 4 cloves garlic and set it a side

-• Peel and chop the carrot into 2 inch chunks and set it aside
+• Peel and chop 2 large carrots into 2 inch chunks and set it aside

-• Peel the dried outer layer of the lemongrass and cut off the dried tips and discard it.
+• Peel the dried outer layer of 2 stalks lemongrass and cut off the dried tips at the top and discard it.
 Wash the lemongrass to remove any sand.
 Cut the lemongrass into 2-3 inch chunks and smash it with a rolling pin or the blunt back of your knife to release the oils.

 Putting It Together

-• Place a large heavy bottom pot or a dutch oven over the stove on medium heat and add a bit of oil with 1-2 tablespoons of butter
+• Place a large heavy bottom pot or a dutch oven over the stove on medium heat and add a bit of oil with 2-3 tablespoons butter

 • When the pot is hot, add the beef in one at a time, careful not too crowd it too much.
 Brown the beef in batches.
 (The beef browns better if you touch it less, it gives it a chance to form a crust)

-• Add in the tomato paste and mix everything well, cook for another 2-3 minutes
+• Add in ¼ cup tomato paste and mix everything well, cook for another 2-3 minutes

-• Add in the cooking wine, beef broth and bay leaves and gently scrape the bottom of the pan if there are brown bits stuck to the bottom (this is flavor).
+• Add in ¼ cup shaoxing cooking wine, 4 cups low sodium beef broth and 3 bay leaves and gently scrape the bottom of the pan if there are brown bits stuck to the bottom (this is flavor).

 • Bring it to a boil.
 Once it has started boiling, reduce the heat to low and put a lid on it and let it simmer.
 Set a timer for 2 ½ hours.
 (If you are using oxtail or beef shank, you will need to cook it a lot longer, by approximately 1 hour more)